MuhammadS25/GitLocal/README.md

 ## Merge Branches

-First we need to navigate to our destination branch which will have the merged version and it's usually the **master branch**
+First we need to navigate to our destination branch which will have the merged version and it's usually the **master branch** .

-then we **merge** the master branch with NewBranch
+Then we **merge** the master branch with NewBranch.

 ```Bash
 git checkout master
 git merge NewBranch
 ```

-since we finished the work on **NewBranch** we can delete it.
+Since we finished the work on **NewBranch** we can delete it.

 ```Bash
 git branch -d Newbranch